 Years ago, the internet was an escape from the world.
-Now, the world is our escape from the internet We have to learn to control technology, and not allow technology to control us.
+Now, the world is our escape from the internet technology is controlling you – be careful.
+So, we have to learn to control technology, and not allow technology to control us.
 While technology can be very beneficial, it can control our lives without us even knowing it.

 As we’ve embraced more and more technology, we have also inadvertently given them unrestricted access to our lives.
 We seem to have forgotten what it feels like to live without a cell phone.
 What is the first thing you do after your alarm goes off in the morning?
 Even though we are still half asleep, the first thing most of us do is reach for our cell phones.